f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab1.rst

 The header name is ``Public-Key-Pins`` and has a similar max-age attribute as HSTS.
 The header can include multiple encoded certificate hashes indicated as the ``pin-sha256`` values.
-If the incoming certificate does not match one of these values, a "report-uri" attribute can send the browser to a reporting facility to report this error (possible attack).
+If the incoming certificate does not match anyone of these values, a "report-uri" attribute can send the browser to a reporting facility to report this error (possible attack).
 To be most effective, this response header should only be transmitted over HTTPS to prevent stripping.
 To create the encoded value for a given